jerry1100/github-markdown-printer/README.md

-# gfm-stripper
+# gfm-to-pdf
-Chrome extension that strips all the excess HTML from GitHub markdown previews, leaving just the preview.
+Convert GitHub markdown previews to downloadable PDFs

 ### What's it used for?
 You can use it to save markdown previews as PDFs and have them look _exactly_ like how it does on GitHub.
 No need to download the markdown file and run it through a converter.